 "You know, some people feel like they haven't 'beaten' the game until they found every single available token.
 But I think that's just unnecessary padding."A way of extending gameplay by setting completed tasks (such as collecting a certain number of items and doing optional sidequests) as a percentage, sometimes given explicitly.
 This feeds into the obsessive nature of the player.
-Gamer opinion regarding this mechanic is roughly divided between those who feel that the goal should be easy for all players to obtain and those who believe it must be difficult enough for only a few players to reach it during the game's lifetime.
+Gamer opinion regarding this mechanic is roughly divided between those who feel that it should be easy for all players to obtain this and those who believe it must be difficult enough for only a few players to reach it during the game's lifetime.
 It is always Serious Business, however.
 This can get tedious, especially if the game has several Empty Room Psychs or Missing Secrets.
 One does not usually need 100% to beat the game, but often will be rewarded with things like proper endings, infinite ammo, or "the making of" videos.
 Other times, you receive nothing but the satisfaction of putting so much time into completing everything in the game.
 Or some spiffy new outfits.
 Or a very weird picture congratulating you.
 Occasionally, this is humorously extended way past 100%.
 See also 100% Heroism Rating.
 Often related to Gotta Catch Them All or Gotta Rescue Them All.
 For the items a game requires you to collect to achieve this, see Pickup Hierarchy.
-The trope has become more popular with the rise of Achievements and Trophies, allowing the player to not only get one hundred percent completion, but show everyone online that they did.
+The trope became more popular with the rise of Achievements and Trophies during the The Seventh Generation of Console Video Games, allowing the player to not only get one hundred percent completion, but show everyone online that they did.
 Have fun finding the Last Lousy Point.
 Or dealing with That One Achievement.
+Or, in more humiliating cases, Achievement Mockery.
 Contrast Do Well, but Not Perfect and Minimalist Run.
 See also True Final Boss.

 open/close all folders